SparqNet/sparq-gitbook/understanding-contracts/README.md

 ---
-description: How smart contracts work on the AppLayer protocol.
+description: How smart contracts work in the AppLayer protocol.
 ---

 # Understanding contracts